contact@consultdmw.com

 Slow-running Converted Access Databases

-The majority of databases I’ve been hired to convert have had design flaws that directly contributed to poor performance.
-In carrying over those flaws, the performance hits have been magnified by later versions of Access.
+The majority of databases I've been hired to convert had design flaws that directly contributed to such poor performance.
+In carrying over those flaws, the performance hits would have been magnified by later versions of Access.

-If now you are upgrading to Access 2013 or later, then your database must have been in use for many years.
-So you’ll have had time to identify improvements you would like to make and to assess the relevance of some bits that nobody uses any longer.
+Also consider that your old database must have been in use for many years.
+So you'll have had time to identify improvements you would like to make and to assess the relevance of some bits that nobody uses any longer.

 A common complaint from users is that their old database appear unnecessarily scrunched up on today's monitors.